FAQs

 Will Short Term Rental regulations change if residential zoning districts are changing?

-The City is undertaking possible changes to the Short-Term Rental (STR) regulations through a separate initiative this fall, as requested by City Commission.
+The City is completed updates to the Short-Term Rental (STR) regulations through a separate initiative in 2024, as requested by City Commission.
 City staff and Commissioners will consider and harmonize the outcome of the two projects (STRs and UDC) where they overlap.
-Please stay tuned for upcoming public hearings on the STR amendments.
-As always, public comments on any topic may be sent to agenda@bozeman.net.
+At this point substantive changes are not expected.
+As always, public comments on any topic may be sent to comments@bozeman.net.

 If we have more questions- who do we ask?